BitsAndDroids/simulatorGUI/README.md

 # Note
 In retrospect one of the things I'd do different is package the flight information in a single class.
 Currently I've implemented a getter/setter/subscriber for every variable.
 To reduce boilerplate code I'd rather add getters and setters to the class but add the subscribe functionality to the overall class.
+While the runway selection image is a nice piece of eye candy it still requires some adjustments.
+Visual queues like runway numbering and a mobile friendly approach could add value to the interaction.